Ipasky/aws-minecraft-modded-server/README.md

 ![alt text](img/image-14.png)

-Once that is done you should open the user_jvm_args.txt and edit the text in the bottom.
-Depend on your EC2 server type you need to put more or less, this value is the max ram value the minecraft server can use, if your instance have 8GiB of ram you should put about 5-6GiB for not saturate all the available ram.
-In our case as we have available 32GiB of ram we put 28GiB (**-Xmx28G**):
+Then you should open the user_jvm_args.txt and edit the memory settings at the bottom These values define the maximum amount of RAM the server can use.
+Depending on your EC2 instance type, you may need to adjust these values.

+For example, if your instance has 8 GiB of RAM, you should allocate around 5–6 GiB to avoid overloading the system.

+In our case, since we have 32 GiB available, we assign 28 GiB:

 ```bash
 sudo nano user_jvm_args.txt